Big Bay Dam

-Big Bay Dam was an earthen dam located 11 miles west of Purvis, Mississippi in Lamar County.
+Big Bay Dam was an earthen dam located 11 mi west of Purvis, Mississippi in Lamar County.
 On March 12, 2004 the Big Bay dam embankment failed through piping in the vicinity of the principal spillway 12 years after construction.
 A peak breach flow of 147,000 ft^{3}/s (4,200 m^{3}/s) was estimated from the breach geometry, breach timing and the reservoir volume.
-The Big Bay embankment, which is largely intact, is approximately 1890 feet long and 51.3 feet high.
-The failure occurred with an initial water surface about 6 inches (0.15 m) above the normal pool elevation of 278.0 ft (84.73 m), releasing 14,200 ac-ft (17,500,000 m^{3}) of water and inundating 14.3 miles (23.0 km) of valley to depths of up to 33 ft (10 m) from the dam to the Pearl River.
-Woody material was stripped from the stream valley for a length of 2300 ft (700 m) immediately below the dam, after which velocities decreased to such an extent that little vegetation was uprooted.
+The Big Bay embankment, which is largely intact, is approximately 1890 ft long and 51.3 ft high.
+The failure occurred with an initial water surface about 6 in above the normal pool elevation of 278.0 ft, releasing 14,200 acre-feet (17,500,000 m^{3}) of water and inundating 14.3 mi of valley to depths of up to 33 ft from the dam to the Pearl River.
+Woody material was stripped from the stream valley for a length of 2300 ft immediately below the dam, after which velocities decreased to such an extent that little vegetation was uprooted.

 The inundation impacted Bay Creek and Lower Little Creek in Lamar and Marion Counties.
 A damage assessment indicated that, within Lamar County, 26 homes were destroyed, 8 homes had major damage, 8 homes had minor damage, 25 mobile homes were destroyed and 1 mobile home had minor damage.
 In Marion County, 1 home was destroyed, 13 homes had major damage, 12 homes had minor damage, 1 mobile home was destroyed, 3 mobile homes had major damage, 3 mobile homes had minor damage, Pine Burr Church suffered major damage, Hub Chapel Church had minor damage, and the Pinebur Volunteer Fire Department suffered major damage.
 In all, 104 structures were documented as damaged or destroyed.
 There were no deaths.